Author Archive

 Minimizing Your Liabilities as a Vacation Rental Home Owner

-August 20th, 2018 | By Claudia Moreno
+August 20th, 2018 | By Moxie Girl Team

-If you own and operate a vacation rental home, Moxie Girl knows you already have plenty to think about – and that can lead to important details falling through the cracks.
+If you own and operate a vacation rental home, Airbnb, or Vrbo, Moxie Girl knows you already have plenty to think about – and that can lead to important details falling through the cracks.
 Heaven forbid something unfortunate happens on your property during a guest’s stay, but accidents do happen.
 Moxie Girl has a few tips – don’t we always? – to help protect yourself and your vacation rental home.

 Proper Insurance is Essential!